farlee2121/DevEssentialsBlog/_drafts/2022-02-24-Value-Objects-and-Reusability.md

 }
 ```

+The refactored example certainly reads better, but it includes many other benefits.

-## Centralized Operations
+## Simplified and Centralized Operations

-Name, coordinates, and address are easy spots for related property groups in the initial `User` sample.
-These implicit groups seem fairly minor, but their cost can add up fast.
+These implicit value groups, like address, maybe seem fairly minor, but their cost can add up fast.

+These implicit groups are one conceptual whole.
+Splitting them across multiple members of a parent harms understanding.
+Conceptual units are also likely to be modified together and passed together.

 Common operations on these concepts are hard to centralize when their components directly live on different parent types.
-Explicitly grouping concepts into their own type allows us to build up an operation set on those types.
+Explicitly grouping related fields into a semantic value type improves understanding and simplifies operations on the conceptual unit.

+Concepts given their own type are easier to operate on and more likely to grow their own set of operations.
 Operations like formatting, validation, handling missing data, comparison, and copying can be centralized instead of littered around the code.

 ## Reduced defensive programming

-Creating a value type is often beneficial, even for concepts with only a single member.
+Creating a value type is beneficial even for concepts with only a single member.

 Consider members like phone and email.
-These members clearly have implicit content expectations (invariants), but we can't guarantee they are enforced within their primitive type.
+These members clearly have implicit content expectations (invariants), but we can't guarantee they are enforced when they're stored in a primitive type like string.
 This forces defensive validation every time the value is used.
 This scenario is known as the [primitive obsession smell](https://blog.ploeh.dk/2011/05/25/DesignSmellPrimitiveObsession/).

-Creating a value type for each semantic type allows us to enforce invariants when the type is created and avoid scattered validation.
+Creating a value type for these concepts allows us to enforce invariants when the type is created and avoid scattered validation.
 We can work with values, like phone numbers, never worrying if their contents meet expectations.

 ```cs
 class PhoneNumber{